klinecharts/KLineChart/docs/en-US/guide/data-integration.md

 })
 ```

+## Common Pitfalls

+### Calling applyNewData / updateData After Upgrading from v9
+The v9 methods `applyNewData(...)` and `updateData(...)` have been removed in v10.
+In v10, data integration and management go through `setDataLoader` only.
+If you are migrating from an older version, see [v9 to v10](./v9-to-v10.md) and replace these two methods with `setDataLoader`.

+### Synchronous Callback + Always-True `more` Causes a Loading Loop
+If the `callback` of `getBars` is invoked synchronously and always returns `more: true`, then when all the data fits in the visible area at once, the chart will keep triggering loads at the boundary, forming a "loading loop" — the chart keeps requesting data and may even scroll back and forth.
+Recommendations:

+- Return the result asynchronously from `callback` (start the request first, call back when the response arrives), so the next load is not triggered within the same event loop
+- Return `more` honestly: use `false` when a direction has no more data

+### Only setDataLoader Is Called and the Chart Stays Blank
+`getBars` is triggered only when `dataLoader`, `symbol`, and `period` are all ready.
+If you only call `setDataLoader(...)` and forget `setSymbol(...)` and `setPeriod(...)`, loading never starts and the chart gives no hint about it.

 ## Quick Troubleshooting
 1. No data on the chart at all
    - Make sure `getBars` definitely calls `callback(data)` and returns `KLineData[]`